agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 ### Data science

-With this section Data science (DS) is discussed in the following way:
+With this section the following three career paths based on Data Science (DS) are evaluated :

 - DS for direct Work
 - DS for ETG in the NL